carbon-language/carbon-lang/docs/project/goals.md

 - WebAssembly
 - Bare metal

-Similarly, we should prioritize support for 64-bit little-endian hardware,
+Similarly, we should prioritize support for 64-bit little-endian hardware platforms, including:
-including:

 - x86-64
 - AArch64, also known as ARM 64-bit